wdv4758h/pypy-extradoc/blog/draft/py3k-status-update-2.rst

 But the most important breakthrough was the removal of the ``_file`` module, containing the implementation of the ``file`` type in Python 2, which is now gone since in Python 3 files are handled by the ``_io`` module.
-Killing the module was not straightforward, becase some of the importing logic was tightly tied to the internal implementation of files, so it needed some refactoring.
+Killing the module was not straightforward, because some of the importing logic was tightly tied to the internal implementation of files, so it needed some refactoring.
 Finally, I had to fix the ``marshal`` module to correctly detect text files vs. byte files.